OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 We use Open RIA Services, which is the official replacement by Microsoft when RIA Services was discontinued.

 - Either use version 5, but there are some API differences compared to the original RIA Services for Silverlight from 2011, and binary serialization is not functional at this point.
 - Or use version 4.6 (recommended).
 This version is very similar to the Silverlight version of WCF RIA Services.
-It supports also binary serialization and code generation.
+It supports binary serialization and code generation.

 For code generation to work with version 4.6, please make sure to reference the following package in your OpenSilver project: OpenSilver.OpenRiaServices.CodeGen.4.6

 Note: code generation in version 4.6 works only if there is no "custom generator" on the server-side.
-If this is the case, you can work around the issue by removing the custom generator or copy/paste the files generated from the Silverlight version of Open RIA Services.
+If this is the case, you can work around the issue by removing the custom generator or copy/pasting the files generated from the Silverlight version of Open RIA Services.

 ## NuGet Packages